What “E-A-T” does in SEO? – The explanation for non-experts.

 Your Money or Your Life (YMYL)

-As the trend of website generally separates into selling services or products and offering advices, these YMYL topics are more reliant on the “E-A-T” factors in order to raise its ranking in search engines.
+As the trend of a website generally separates into selling services or products and offering advice, these YMYL topics are more reliant on the “E-A-T” factors in order to raise its ranking in search engines.

 The focus of Google on “E-A-T” in YMYL websites is a signifier of its effort in offering quality content to the searchers and reduce chances that users will receive deceptive or incorrect knowledge from online sources.